Almarch/shinyChess/README.md

 docker build -t chess .
 ```

-The container can now be launched with Docker.
+The container can then be launched with Docker:

 ```sh
 docker run -d -p 1997:80 chess